JuliaLang/julia/doc/src/manual/variables.md

 ```

 Some Unicode characters are considered to be equivalent in identifiers.
+Different ways of entering Unicode combining characters (e.g., accents)
-"Fullwidth" versions of ASCII and other symbols are treated as equivalent
+are treated as equivalent (specifically, Julia identifiers are NFC-normalized).
-to the ordinary (halfwidth) versions, to simplify Julia code entry in
-some Asian languages.
 The Unicode characters `ɛ` (U+025B: Latin small letter open e)
 and `µ` (U+00B5: micro sign) are treated as equivalent to the corresponding
 Greek letters, because the former are easily accessible via some input methods.
-Different ways of entering Unicode combining characters (e.g., accents)
-are treated as equivalent (specifically, Julia identifiers are NFC-normalized).

 ## Stylistic Conventions